 The secret lies in strategically changing prices, with the right information to support your pricing decisions.
 At this point, it is worth noting that in cases where a software for competitive intelligence comparison is already used, it is important to check whether it collects prices directly from the monitored websites or whether it does so from Google Shopping.
 If the tool you are using only tracks prices in Google Shopping you are losing sight of the rest of your competitors’ catalog.
 If, on the other hand, the competitive pricing tool of your choice follows the entire catalog of your rivals, you will always have the top-selling items controlled in Google Shopping, and at the same time, you will have the option of evaluating the rest of their catalog and detecting opportunities for products in the long-tail.

-What elements should you take into account when checking prices of competition?
+What elements should you take into account when monitoring your competitions pricing strategy?

 First of all, you should have a good overview of your rivals’ price history, as this can help you detect patterns and recurring pricing strategies.